Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: AXION SEARCHES WITH CDEX-1B

 The axion detection channel studied in this paper is the axio-electric effect illustrated in Eq.
 (1).
 The axio-electric cross-section as described in Ref. \cite{coure_fe57,2010_derevianko,2008_pospelov} is given by:

 where $\sigma_{pe}(m_A)$ is the photo-electric cross-section for germanium in the unit of barns/atom, $m_A$ is the mass of axion, $\alpha$ is the fine structure constant, $m_e$ is the electron mass and $\beta$ is the ratio of the axion velocity to the speed of light.
-The expected axion rates of CBRD process and $^{57}$Fe are displayed in the Fig.~\ref{fig:solar_rate}.
+The expected axion event rates of CBRD process and $^{57}$Fe under the consideration of energy resolution are displayed in the Fig. 1.

-In the situation of pseudoscalar ALPs in cold dark matter model ($\beta\approx10^{-3}$), the coupling to electrons of which is same with the case of QCD axions.
-For the vector BDM, the absorption cross section $\sigma_{abs}$ can be written as:
+In the situation of ALPs in cold dark matter model ($\beta\approx10^{-3}$), the coupling to electrons is the same as in the case of solar axions.
+For the vector bosonic DM, the absorption cross section $\sigma_{\rm abs}$ can be written as:

-where $m_{v}$ is the mass of the vector BDM, $\alpha$ and ${\alpha}'$ are the fine structure constant and its vector boson equivalent, respectively.
+where $m_{v}$ is the mass of the vector bosonic DM, $\alpha$ and ${\alpha}'$ are the fine structure constant and its vector boson equivalent, respectively.

 Using the parameter mentioned above, the interaction rate in the direct detection experiment can be written as: